Pelvic Pain (Neuropelveology) Clinic

 What we do

-Our pelvic pain specialists diagnose and treat a range of conditions that affect pelvic nerves, leading to pain or dysfunction in the pelvic region.
+Our pelvic pain specialists diagnose and treat conditions that affect pelvic nerves, causing pain or dysfunction in the pelvic region.

 These conditions include advanced endometriosis, compressed pelvic nerves and benign nervous system tumours known as schwannoma, among others.

-The specific medical field that addresses these disorders is called neuropelveology.
-We are proud to be the only clinic in Canada that specializes in this unique field.
+The medical field that addresses these disorders is called neuropelveology.
+We are proud to be the only clinic in Canada specializing in this unique field.

 What to expect

-Before you visit our clinic, a member of our pelvic pain team will talk to you on the phone and ask about your medical history and symptoms.
-We will use this information to make a possible diagnosis and arrange for any tests such as magnetic resonance imaging (MRI) that can be done before your first visit.
+Before your visit, a member of our pelvic pain team will call you to ask about your medical history and symptoms.
+This information helps form a possible diagnosis and arrange tests, such as magnetic resonance imaging (MRI) that can be done before your first visit.

-We will then work with you to decide on a care plan that is specific to your needs.
-Your treatment options may include any of the following:
+We will work with you to decide on a care plan specific to your needs.
+Your treatment options may include:

 • Botox injections to manage pelvic pain